geersch/nestjs-getting-started/docs/07-exception-filters.md

 }
 ```

-In the `@Catch` decorator we must specify which type of error (and its subsclasses) we want to catch with this exception filter.
+In the `@Catch` decorator we must specify which type of error (and its subclasses) we want to catch with this exception filter.
 Be aware, that you **cannot** specify an abstract constructor, so you cannot declare the `BusinessRuleViolation` as abstract.

 Specify the `BusinessRuleViolation` as the parameter for the `@Catch()` decorator and for the generic parameter (`<T>`) of the exception filter.